Sharing the results of misconduct allegations

 Once an investigation has concluded, it may be appropriate for the supervisor or a senior ministry executive to inform a person who submitted a formal complaint as to whether their allegation(s) were substantiated or not.
 Even where this is appropriate, information should not be provided about outcomes for respondents nor should information be disclosed regarding specific steps taken to resolve the allegation(s).

-During the course of an investigation, or following an investigation, employees who need support can contact their union or an association that they may be a member of.
-They can also get support from Employee & Family Assistance Services.
+During the course of an investigation, or following an investigation, employees who need support can contact their union or association.